isomerpages/moe-hongwen/_our-family/Departments and Committees/Applied Learning Programme (ALP).md

 In support of the Singapore Green Plan 2030, Hong Wen School will imbue in our students the responsibility to do their part in building a sustainable future through the ALP.
 Students will get a chance to delve deeper in areas of environmental sustainability and innovation.

+**Objectives of HWS ALP**

+To design effective learning experiences, the school will adopt the Modified Design Thinking (MDT) to develop the 21st CC and learning dispositions in our students.
+MDT supports a climate of inquiry where students are responsible for their own learning, going through the different phases to pose questions, investigate and apply knowledge and skills to real-world issues.
+It also increases the opportunities for collaboration and provides multiple instances for meaningful feedback from teacher and peers.**